Proposed Legislation in the States

 States: Consumer Data Protection

-As anticipated, privacy legislation came back in full force this year after 20+ legislative efforts were derailed by the pandemic.
+As anticipated, privacy legislation came back in full force in 2021 after 20+ legislative efforts were derailed by the pandemic.
+There is every reason to believe the “come back” trend will continue in 2022.
 Following are a few of the state bills we’re following:

 Alaska HB 159 is sponsored by the House Rules Committee at the request of Republican Gov. Mike Dunleavy (the Senate companion is SB 116).
-The House Labor and Commerce Committee held a hearing on May 12 but, as yet, nothing further.
-The legislature is adjourned until regular session resumes January 18, 2022.
+The House Labor and Commerce Committee held a hearing and took testimony on December 6 but took no votes.
+The Committee did make clear its intent to advance the legislation when the legislature reconvenes January 18, 2022.
 The bill would:

 - Require a business to notify the consumer before collecting information.